 This record also surpassed the Company’s United States depth record from September 2016 of 7,150 meters (23,458 feet).

-We are the experts in applying fit-for-purpose coiled tubing, pumping and hydraulic fracturing technology to increase reservoir performance in well stimulation and intervention projects for clients operating in the WCSB and south Texas.
+We are the experts in applying fit-for-purpose coiled tubing, pumping and hydraulic fracturing technology to increase reservoir performance in well stimulation and intervention projects for clients operating in unconventional oil, gas, and liquids rich plays in North America.